-Yes, it is correct, the cooler winter months increases our chances of catching the common cold or the flu (or influenza).
+Yes, it is correct, the cooler winter months increase our chances of catching the common cold or the flu (or influenza).
 This is because the shorter days and longer nights of winter mean less sunlight and thus less natural vitamin D – which helps power the immune system.
 This consequently makes us more vulnerable to infection.
 However, boosting your diet with nutritious comfort foods can do wonders for your immune system and keep you fighting fit this winter!

 Soup is a great option as it’s a gentle and comforting way to get your vegetables, protein and fluid which will put you on the road to recovery as quickly as possible.
-The steam from hot soup can also help to break up any congestion and soothe a sore throat.
-Just be wary of the sodium content in store bought versions, particularly canned and “just add water” varieties.
+The steam from a hot soup can also help to break up any congestion and soothe a sore throat.
+Just be wary of the sodium content in store-bought versions, particularly canned and “just add water” varieties.

 There’s nothing more comforting than a hot cup of tea when you’re under the weather.
-Tea is full of antioxidants and can provide much needed relief to a sore throat and stuffy nose.
+Tea is full of antioxidants and can provide much-needed relief to a sore throat and stuffy nose.
 It can also help suppress coughing.
 Turn your tea into a flavour bomb by adding a teaspoon of honey or a squeeze of lemon.
 Ginger tea can be a great option when you’re unwell, as it can help fight nausea.
-Ginger has a whole stack vitamins and minerals, plus it creates a warming sensation that can make you feel a whole lot better on a cold day.
+Ginger has a whole stack of vitamins and minerals, plus it creates a warming sensation that can make you feel a whole lot better on a cold day.

 Garlic contains a number of nutrients that have been shown to be good for your health, including oligosaccharides, which are a type of fermentable carbohydrate that help promote a healthy microbiome and good gut health.
 Garlic may even help reduce your likelihood of catching a cold.
 Some studies have shown that people who consumed garlic daily caught the common cold less frequently than those who did not consume garlic.
-To maximise the benefits of garlic in fighting off those winter colds, it is best consumed daily as either raw garlic or aged garlic extract, but any garlic is better than none!
-Garlic is cheap, easy to find, and simple to use in many different types of preparations – check out some of these simple and easy garlic recipes.

 If you’re a meat eater, red meats such as beef and lamb contain lots of iron and zinc.
 Having low blood levels of iron and zinc can weaken the immune system which can make us more susceptible to illnesses such as the flu.
 Enjoy a portion of red meat twice per week to help maintain your iron and zinc levels.